grumpycoders/pcsx-redux/docs/lua.md

 #### Events Engine interaction & Execution Contexts
 LuaJIT C callbacks aren't called from a safe execution context that can allow for coroutine resuming, and luv's execution context doesn't have any error handling.

-It is possible to defer executing code to the main loop of PCSX, which can (a) resume coroutines and (b) execute code in a safe context.
+It is possible to defer executing code to the main loop of PCSX-Redux, which can (a) resume coroutines and (b) execute code in a safe context.
 The function `PCSX.nextTick(func)` will execute the given function in the next main loop iteration.
 Here's some examples of how to use it:

 ```lua
     local captures = {}